quantiota/Raspberry-Pi-AI-Agent-Host-Book/01-introduction/01-chapter1.md

 To install the AI Agent Host, follow these steps:

-1. Setup DietPi for the Raspberry Pi
+1. Set up DietPi Operating System on the Raspberry Pi

 The installation of DietPi consists of few steps: